Stefhany-Santos/Stefhany-Santos/US.md

 <br>

-👩‍💻 **Junior Front-End Developer** with over 2 years of experience, focusing on creating efficient solutions with an emphasis on user experience and intuitive interfaces.
+👩‍💻 **Front-End Developer** with over 2 years of experience, focusing on creating efficient solutions with an emphasis on user experience and intuitive interfaces.

 🎓 Currently pursuing a degree in **Computer Science** at **Universidade Paulista (UNIP)**.